 Everyone has their preference on what food they pair with football, so it’s key to have a variety.
-However, when it comes to watching the Florida State Seminoles on game, make sure you check out the best restaurants in the city.
+However, when it comes to watching the Florida State Seminoles on game day, make sure you check out the best restaurants in the city.

-Whether you’re planning on attending a game at Doak Campbell Stadium, watching from your couch, or sitting in a Tallahassee restaurant in midtown, there are some places I think you should visit for the perfect food to stuff your gullet before and during the Florida State game.
+Whether you’re planning on attending a Florida State University game at Doak Campbell Stadium, watching from your couch or sitting in a Tallahassee restaurant in midtown, there are some places we think you should visit for the perfect food to stuff your gullet before and during the Florida State game.

-Obviously there are more places you could get good food from, but these places stuck out to me as spots I would definitely be interested for my game day snacks.
-Some may want a ton of appetizers while others want to sit in a steakhouse, Italian restaurant, or bistro.
+Obviously there are more places you could get good food from, but these places stuck out to me as spots we would definitely be interested for my game day snacks.
+Some may want a ton of appetizers while others want to sit in a steakhouse, Italian restaurant or bistro.

-And even though most of these are made up on mostly American foods like burgers and pizza, there are always other options out there for those who crave Mexican, Cuban, Thai, Asian or French.
-Hell, tacos or ice cream on game day are an excellent choice.
+And even though most of these are made up on mostly American foods like burgers and pizza, there are always other options out there for those who crave Mexican, Cuban, Thai, Mediterranean, Japanese, Asian or French.
+Hell, tacos or ice cream on game day are an excellent choice if you’re not a fan of fine dining.

 If you’re getting ready for FSU to kick off at noon and you’d rather get some breakfast instead of burger or pizza, Maple Street Biscuit Company definitely has you covered with some Southern comfort food.
 And it won’t leave you hungry, either.